Renault Safrane

 The Renault Safrane is an executive car (E-segment in Europe) designed and built by the French manufacturer Renault from 1992 until 2000.
 Throughout its production it remained the most expensive and most luxurious Renault available, although its commercial success was limited, compared to some similar models and also compared to its predecessor.
 Just over 300,000 Safranes were built, compared to nearly 800,000 Renault 25.
 It was replaced by the Vel Satis, and to some extent, by the short-lived two-door Avantime.

-Since 2008, a new model, based directly on the Renault Samsung SM5 sedan, is also called Renault Safrane.
+Between 2008 and 2019, a new model, based directly on the Renault Samsung SM5 sedan, was also called Renault Safrane.

 Background

 The Safrane was launched in April 1992, to replace the Renault 25 in the full-size market segment.
 Its clean, aerodynamic styling was quite conservative and typical of early 1990s car design, also quite reminiscent of the 25's appearance.

 The Safrane carried over the Renault 25's five-door hatchback/notchback design in spite of the traditional preference for saloon bodies in the executive car segment.
 The engines are mounted transversely and drive through the front wheels, with four-wheel drive also available on some versions.
 The Safrane was built with a range of petrol or diesel engines and manual or automatic transmissions.
 All petrol engines were fuel injected and were fitted with three way catalytic converters, as required in Europe after 1993 for engines of all sizes.

 The Safrane was also the first Renault to be equipped with airbags.